petersonR/bestNormalize/README.md

 bestNormalize: Flexibly calculate the best normalizing transformation for a vector
 ==================================================================================

 The `bestNormalize` R package was designed to help find a normalizing transformation for a vector.
 There are many techniques that have been developed in this aim, however each has been subject to their own strengths/weaknesses, and it is unclear on how to decide which will work best until the data is oberved.
 This package will look at a range of possible transformations and return the best one, i.e. the one that makes it look the *most* normal.

-This package also introduces a new normalization technique, `orderNorm`, which transforms the data based off of a rank mapping to the normal distribution, which allows us to *guarantee* normally distributed transformed data (if ties are not present).
+This package also introduces a new normalization technique, Ordered Quantile normalization (`orderNorm()`), which transforms the data based off of a rank mapping to the normal distribution, which allows us to *guarantee* normally distributed transformed data (if ties are not present).

 Installation
 ------------